AirPort Express

-The AirPort Express is a Wi-Fi base station product from Apple Inc., part of the AirPort product line.
-While more compact and in some ways simpler than another Apple Wi-Fi base station, the AirPort Extreme, the Express offers audio output capability the Extreme lacks.
-The AirPort Express was the first AirPlay device to receive streamed audio from a computer running iTunes on the local network.
-AirPort Express outperforms the stringent requirements of the ENERGY STAR Program Requirements for Small Network Equipment (SNE) Version 1.0.
+AirPort Express is a discontinued line of Wi-Fi base stations made from Apple Inc. from 2004 to 2018.
+It was positioned as the entry-level router in the AirPort product line, below the AirPort Extreme and AirPort Time Capsule.
+While more compact and in some ways simpler than the AirPort Extreme, the Express offered audio output capability the Extreme lacked.
+The AirPort Express was the first AirPlay device that could receive audio streamed from a computer running iTunes on the local network.
+In Japan, the AirPort Express was sold as the AirMac Express.